meekm/LoRaSoundkit/README.md

 }
 ```
 ## Example graphical output Sound Kit
-Below a graph of a sound measurement in my living room in dB(A).
+Below a heatmap and graph of a sound measurement on my balcony in quiet residential area.
+The values shown are in dB(Z)
 In this graph some remarkable items are vissible:
-* blue line shows the max level of the belling comtoise clock each half hour
-* visible noise of the dishing machine from 0:30 to 1:30
-* noise of of the fridge the 125 Hz line
-* incrementing outside traffic (63 Hz) at 7.00
+* birds at 4khz at sunrise and sunset
+* jet airplane at 250 Hz
+* morning rush (traffic) at 63 Hz
+Note that db(Z) levels shows a lot of noise in low frequencies, which is mostly not vissible in common db(A) measuremnts.

 ![alt Example output](images/grafana.png "Example output")

-The green blocks shows the average spectrum levels.
 This graph is made with Nodered, InfluxDb and Grafana.

 ## Last Updates